w3b3d3v/rubiks-cube-challenge/README.md

 ---

-**Ready to start cubing?
-Visit `http://localhost:8000` and enjoy the ultimate 7x7x7 experience!** 🎲✨
+**Ready to start puzzling?
+Visit `http://localhost:8000` and enjoy the ultimate 12-faced dodecahedron experience!** 🌟✨